Love Overcomes Fear

 Meditations for Advent: 1.
 Moving Toward Joy

 That’s how I felt after Lev died.
 The very thought of the Holidays terrified me.
 To prepare my heart, I turned to the Apostle Paul’s letter to the church at Philippi, as I have so often when I was depressed, discouraged, anxious or fearful.
 By meditating on a few verses each day and allowing Paul’s timeless, practical advice to speak to me where I was, I was able to move toward joy.
+Today, almost 12 years later and three years since I originally wrote these meditations, I need to meditate on the words of Paul again.

 So, before we dive into Scripture, a couple of questions: